mvolkmann/MyUnixEnv/notes/GoNotes.md

 Run the code by entering `go run main.go` from the `hello` directory and verify that the correct output is produced.

+### Add Tests

-Add tests to the package
+Let's add tests to the "statistics" package.

 Add examples to the package
 Generate docs for the package
 Use the package from main